-Do the same for other side as well.
+Do the same for other edge as well.

 Keep the bag body in front of you, right side to the outside.

-You will be making a french seam on the sides – which is why the right side is kept to the outside.
+I will be making a french seam here – which is why the right side is kept to the outside.
 Check out the tutorial for French seams here.

 Sew the sides with a 1/4 inch seam allowance.
 Trim the seam allowance to 1/8 inch.

 Now turn the bag wrong side out.

 Sew the sides again with a 1/2 inch seam allowance, thereby enclosing the seam allowance inside the seam.
 This way, you will not have any loose edges inside the bag to deal with.

 The red line in the picture above is the stitching line.